 Electronic Communications Policy

-6. Anyone utilizing or building a site that purports to represent McNeese, including any blog, Facebook page, Twitter site, YouTube channel, or other social medium, is expected to follow the social media/web guidelines listed below.
+- Anyone utilizing or building a site that purports to represent McNeese, including any blog, Facebook page, Twitter site, YouTube channel, or other social medium is expected to follow the social media/web guidelines listed below.

-8. IN AN EMERGENCY OR CRISIS: Information is not to be posted to any site about the situation without approval from the Office of Public Relations and University Events.
-If an event is unfolding on campus, refer all concerned persons to the University’s home page:www.mcneese.edu.
-Information based on speculation or rumors or unconfirmed official University statements may complicate and delay efforts to communicate accurate information available about emergency responses.
-The presence of erroneous information should be reported immediately to the Office of Pulbic Relations and University Events.
+- IN AN EMERGENCY OR CRISIS: Information is not to be posted to any site about the situation without approval from the Office of Public Relations and University Events.
+If an event is unfolding on campus, refer all concerned persons to the University’s home page at www.mcneese.edu.
+Information based on speculation, rumors, or unconfirmed official University statements may complicate and delay efforts to communicate accurate information available about emergency responses.
+The presence of erroneous information should be reported immediately to the Office of Public Relations and University Events.

 Social Media/Web Guidelines